Jake & Amy

 "Jake & Amy" is the 22nd episode and season finale of the fifth season of the American television police sitcom series Brooklyn Nine-Nine, and the 112th overall episode of the series.
-The episode was written by series co-creator Dan Goor & Luke Del Tredici and directed by Dan Goor.
+The episode was written by series co-creator Dan Goor and Luke Del Tredici, and directed by Goor.
 It aired on Fox in the United States on May 20, 2018.
 It was the last episode to air on Fox, following their cancellation of the series and its subsequent pick-up by NBC.
 The episode features guest appearances from Gina Rodriguez, Kyle Bornheimer, and Fred Armisen, while Kyle Gass co-stars.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
-In the episode, Jake Peralta (Andy Samberg) and Amy Santiago's (Melissa Fumero) wedding plans begin awry when someone threatens to detonate a bomb in their venue, and Amy's ex-boyfriend Teddy Wells (Kyle Bornheimer), turns out to be the anti-bombs squad leader.
+In the episode, Jake Peralta (Andy Samberg) and Amy Santiago's (Melissa Fumero) wedding plans go awry when someone threatens to detonate a bomb in their venue, and Amy's ex-boyfriend Teddy Wells (Kyle Bornheimer), turns out to be the anti-bombs squad leader.
 During this, Raymond Holt (Andre Braugher) finally gets the results of the commissioner position and Terry Jeffords (Terry Crews) and Rosa Diaz (Stephanie Beatriz) try to fix Amy's ruined veil before the wedding.